Meet the Academic Team

 Dr Ernesto Saiz Val

 Dr Ernesto Saiz research interests are mainly about the biogeochemistry of nitrogen (N) and carbon (C).
-He focusses on biogeochemical processes in a variety of environments such as the hiporheic zone of rivers, peatlands, forests and agricultural fields among others.
-He has developed low-cost tools based on optodes (polymer membrane-based optical sensors) that can be used linked with simple computing devices (Raspberry Pi) for in-field monitoring of nutrients.
-He is working on developing electrochemical sensors that can be linked with microfluidic and wireless communication devices for long-term deployment in soils.
-He joined Teesside University in July 2023 as Lecturer in Environmental Science.
+He focuses on biogeochemical processes in a variety of environments, such as the hyporheic zone of rivers, peatlands, forests and agricultural fields, among others.
+He has developed low-cost tools based on optodes (polymer membrane-based optical sensors) that can be used with simple computing devices (Raspberry Pi) for in-field monitoring of nutrients.
+He is developing electrochemical sensors that can be linked with microfluidic and wireless communication devices for long-term soil deployment.
+He joined Teesside University in July 2023 as a Lecturer in Environmental Science.

 Dr Pablo Cubillas Gonzalez

-Dr Pablo Cubillas is a geochemist interested in studying the processes that take place at the crystal-solution interface.
-Within this subject, Dr Cubillas is particularly interested in the study of:
+Pablo is a geochemist interested in studying the processes that take place at the crystal-solution interface.
+Within this subject, he’s particularly interested in the study of:

 • Interactions between ions and mineral surfaces.